 Liz meets Reddington, after he’s found someone who can analyze that mechanical eye that is all that remains of the departed thug, Navarro.
 And after finding a suitable gift to appease the contact’s mother, spiders, of all things, he sends Liz off with the small terrarium to offer the gift to the woman.
 I think most of the audience agreed with Liz’s squeamish reaction to the small, 8-legged peace offerings.
 And off she goes to deliver them, but not before she’s made a point of asking Red if he knew what Tom was talking about, when he said he’d figured out the truth before he died.
 Red hedges around it, and Liz knows he’s not telling her what he knows.
 But then, when is Red ever telling her everything?

-With Fagen at the scene of the latest fire, it’s easy to see why he previously set fires.
+With Fagen at the scene of the latest fire, it’s easy to see why he set fires.
 They speak to him in a language he understands.
-He lives and breathes them, and subsequently walks through the burnt out room and tells Ressler and Samar exactly how it burned.
+He lives and breathes them, and walks through the burnt out room and tells Ressler and Samar how it burned.
 When they find a hidden symbol of an inverted pentagram on the wall revealed only with a black light, Fagen voices what both agents are also feeling – they have got a humdinger of a fire bug on their hands.

 The task force have found out The Cook’s identity, one Tommy Wattles, an expelled member of the church, while Red is having an identity crisis of his own.
 Try as he might, his usual flair and charm falls flat on Tadashi’s stone faced mother.
 She terrifies Red.
-Tadashi has now reversed the GPS signal from the eye, in an attempt to track the men after them.
-In the midst of this, Red suddenly comes clean with Liz.
-He does know the truth Tom discovered, and it is his truth.
+Tadashi has now reversed the GPS signal from the eye, to track the men after them.
+During this, Red comes clean with Liz.
+He knows the truth Tom discovered, and it is his truth.

-Having ascertained Tommy Wattles next target, Ressler and Samar race to the young woman’s home.
+Having determined Tommy Wattles next target, Ressler and Samar race to the young woman’s home.
 But Wattles has beaten them to it, and has the young woman from the airport gagged and bound, with the familiar strung up jars of fire accelerant hanging from the ceiling.
-This dude clearly has issues, believing she needs to die as she tempted him.
+This dude has issues, believing she needs to die as she tempted him.
 While he’s soaking all of his clothes in fire retardant, ready for his big show, Ressler and Samar arrive.
 As Tommy races outside, they hold him at gunpoint while he spouts about the ritual of auto-da-fe, holding the jar of fire accelerant.
 It’s obvious how he wants to go out to atone for his sins, and Ressler and Samar are helpless to stop him as he erupts into flames, taking his life.

 Later, sitting outside a day care observing Agnes through the window, Red promises Liz that she won’t have to spend a day more than necessary away from her daughter.
 Liz promises Red something too.
 That when this is over, she will honor Tom’s dying words, and find the truth that Red is so desperate to keep hidden.
-The look of trepidation in Reddington’s eyes makes us wonder all the more just what this secret is that he’s hiding.
+The look of trepidation in Reddington’s eyes makes us wonder even more just what this secret is that he’s hiding.

 The Blacklist airs on NBC on Wednesdays at 8/7c